How long does it take to complete the program?

 How much does the program cost?

 The cost for the Child and Family Partners Certificate Program is $650.
 There are no additional fees for books, certification, review, testing, travel, course fees or speaker fees.
+The cost will increase in September 2019 to $750 to cover the expansion of program content and additional program amenities including development of video and audio presentations for assignments and expanded methods for participant engagement.

 Is there a re-certification process?